 Inventing new processes and techniques to allow novel capabilities and increased production rates.

 Developed and demonstrated a system for cutting beveled laminates using a 4-axis motion platform rather than 6.

-Introduced modular cutting stacks, allowing knife geometry to be changed automatically mid-program, as well as swapping to welding operations.
+Introduced modular cutting stacks, allowing knife geometry to be changed automatically mid-program, as well as swapping to welding or metrology operations.

 In addition to my ultrasonic cutting role I was responsible for a variety of mechanical designs over the years.
 Some of the highlights include:

 The tooling rotator shown in the video here.